-A good rule of thumb when entering BMI information into your Songtrust would be to cut everything in half if you do not have a publishing entity setup, and leave the percentage as is if you do.
+A good rule of thumb when entering BMI information into Songtrust would be to cut everything in half if you do not have a publishing entity, and leave the percentage alone if you do.
 If your publisher's share is a different percentage than your writer's share, please let us know via our support form so we can assist you with adding this song into your account.

 Want to keep up with Songtrust for frequent music and publishing updates?